-- 3. Departments and Agencies should provide any Parliamentary candidate, organisation or member of the public with information in accordance with the Freedom of Information Act 2000.
+- 3. Departments and agencies should provide any parliamentary candidate, organisation or member of the public with information in accordance with the Freedom of Information Act 2000.
 Local and regional offices should deal similarly with straightforward enquiries, referring doubtful cases to the relevant Permanent Secretary for decision. - 4.
-Other requests for information will range from enquiries about existing Government policy, which are essentially factual in nature, to requests for justification and comment on existing Government policy.
+Other requests for information will range from enquiries about existing government policy that are essentially factual in nature, to requests for justification and comment on existing government policy.
 All requests for information held by departments must be dealt with in accordance with the requirements of the Freedom of Information Act 2000.
 The handling of press enquiries is covered in Section I.